xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

    `keytool -genkey -alias katalon -keyalg RSA -keystore katalon.keystore`

-3. Enter a password for the new KeyStore and provide the utility with the required information (your name, the name of your organization, and etc.).
+3. Enter a password for the new KeyStore and provide the utility with the required information (your name, the name of your organization, etc.).

 To export a certificate with your public key, run this command:
 `keytool -export -alias katalon -file katalon.cer -keystore katalon.keystore`.